Dusk (video game): Reception

+Dusk was met with critical acclaim.
 The early access release of Dusk received generally positive reviews.
 Significant praise was directed towards the authenticity of Dusk's gameplay in relation to its 1990s progenitors, with Rock Paper Shotgun saying that the game "manages to avoid being the retro game equivalent of an observational comedy stand-up, hoping that simply jogging your memory will provide sufficient entertainment ...
 Dusk has too much energy to fall into that trap."

 PC Gamer praised the level design of Dusk, stating that the game "is both an ode to and evolution of the greatest era of FPS level design."
 Following a gameplay preview of Dusk's third episode, Destructoid commented: "if the level design trend exhibited in this early state is any indication, DUSK could be in the running for one of the best FPS games ever made."

 The Switch port was praised as a faithful conversion and "a nigh-on flawless iteration of an excellent game".